opendocsg/slw-judgments-backfill/2014_SGHC_87/report.md

 The court is, therefore, not allowed to review the merits of an adjudicator’s decision and setting aside must be premised on issues relating to the jurisdiction of the Adjudicator.
 In this case, the rejection of the Adjudication Response does not relate to the jurisdiction of the Adjudicator.

 26     Nonetheless, there is another ground for setting aside if it relates to natural justice.
 Section 16(3)( _c_ ) of the SOP Act requires an Adjudicator to “comply with the principles of natural justice”.
-An Adjudication Determination may therefore be set aside if the Adjudicator failed to comply with the rules of natural justice: _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ [2010] 1 SLR 733 at [45].
+An Adjudication Determination may therefore be set aside if the Adjudicator failed to comply with the rules of natural justice: _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ <span class="citation">[2010] 1 SLR 733</span> at [45].
 The question is whether a wrongful rejection of the Adjudication Response amounts to a denial of natural justice.

 27     This would relate to the Appellant’s opportunity to be heard before the Adjudicator.
 I find guidance on this issue from the Court of Appeal’s decision in _W Y Steel Construction_.
 In that case, the respondent in the Adjudication Determination failed to file a payment response and the Adjudicator rejected its Adjudication Response in accordance with s 15(3) of the SOP Act.
 Sundaresh Menon CJ, in delivering the grounds of decision of the court, noted at [40] that: